 I get that the kids go back to school soon and maybe that is the unofficial end to summer, but Christmas deals?
 WTF?
 I read a report yesterday that major stores like Target and Best Buy will be advertising Christmas in July to help "loosen some purse strings."
 Sure enough, this morning Amazon started their Gold Box deal of the day which is normally reserved for Black Friday through the holidays.

-Don’t get me wrong, I am fanatical about Christmas, but if its Christmas in your face all year long, it wont be as special when you wake up on that crisp December morning.
+Don't get me wrong, I am fanatical about Christmas, but if it's Christmas in your face all year long, it wont be as special when you wake up on that crisp December morning.
 Nothing any store can do will take that feeling away from me.
-For now, I’ll put my blinders on and get back in the kitchen.
+For now, I'll put my blinders on and get back in the kitchen to bake some chocolate chip cookies.
+The real Christmas cookie baking season doesn't kick off for a while yet.

 Inspired by Christmas in July: